 Lollllllllll yeah not even close.
 Only .2% of philanthropic dollars go to women-led environmental action.1 That means for every $10,000 of global grantmaking, just $2 is given to female environmental and conservation leaders.

-HOW MUCH MONEY DOES WILD ELEMENTS IMPACT GIVE TO WOMEN LEADERS?
+HOW MUCH MONEY DOES WILD ELEMENTS IMPACT FUND GIVE TO WOMEN LEADERS?

-In 2021, Wild Elements Impact donated and directed $1.5 million to the frontlines of conservation and sustainability through 26 organizations and 18 female leaders.
+In 2021, the Wild Elements Impact Fund donated and directed $1.5 million to the frontlines of conservation and sustainability through 26 organizations and 18 female leaders.
+The Wild Elements Impact Fund is a sponsored program of the Social Impact Fund.

 HOW DOES SUPPORTING WOMEN HELP PROTECT ANIMALS?